 Edward develops relationships with Central American groups, including churches, businesses, schools, nonprofit organizations, and government agencies.
 He works throughout Honduras and El Salvador to recruit partners who want to help children and youth succeed.
 Edward first began as a volunteer with Orphan Helpers in 2008 following 22 years of service in the U.S. Air Force.

-Andrea works directly with the Central American and North American staff to develop educational materials and programs.
+Andrea and her family live in Guatemala.
+She oversees our programs in El Salvador, Honduras and Guatemala.
 Before joining Orphan Helpers, she spent nine years teaching high school Spanish in Michigan.
 She has worked and studied abroad in Mexico, Central America and Africa.
 She has a bachelor's degree in Bible & Cross-cultural Missions from Kuyper College, a teaching degree in Spanish from Calvin College, and holds a master's degree in Education and Technology from Cornerstone University.

 Julia is the Executive Director’s assistant and helps with a variety of administrative tasks, including but not limited to social media, newsletters, donor correspondence, web optimization, and document revisions.
 She has a Master’s degree from the University of Alabama in Hospitality Management and an undergraduate degree in Education.
 She also has experience in marketing and communications.